 Closed University Holidays

 Completed in 1716 for Paul St. Julien, Hanover House originally stood in South Carolina’s Berkeley County.
 Designated as the most architecturally significant French Huguenot colonial structure in an area that was to be flooded in 1941, the house was taken apart and moved over 200 miles inland to the Clemson University campus.
 With many furnishings provided by the Spartanburg Town Committee of the NSCDA-SC, the house museum interprets the lifestyles of the Low Country.
-Listed on the National Register of Historic Properties, Hanover House is celebrating its Tricentennial in 2016.
+Listed on the National Register of Historic Properties, Hanover House celebrated its Tricentennial in 2016.

 NSCDA NATIONAL PROPERTIES